 Luckily, there is a simple solution…

 Moving in for a short while, without cutting any ties with your home place can be an option.
 Start by living for 1 week in your place, and 1 week in your partner’s place.
 Share as much about your experience as possible and take notes of your feelings.
 In the end, you can compare your experiences and decide what worked best.
 If both places presented significant issues, consider renting a new place for a week or two and see how you get on.

 The purpose of this trial is to know what both of you can expect from each other.
 Sometimes the awareness of something will be enough for you to be ok with it and some things you will have a problem with but can work it out.
 Other things will be a deal-breaker.
 Only you can decide which ones fall into which category.

 You may have noticed that your feelings changed or maybe you discovered something that you are not so keen on.
 Your awareness of this change gives you the power to share your feelings as they arise.
 Together with your partner, you can make a plan.

 Tip: Take notes of your experiences.
 They will give you something objective to reflect on.

 Personally, I think a new relationship needs new canvas.
-It’s great to visit each other to learn each other’s habits to make sure you are ok with them and can find a way to work out the things that you are not ok with, without the compromise.
-Moving to a new flat/house in a new city in a new country, means that both people start fresh and build their relationship and their environment together.
+It’s great to visit each other to learn each other’s habits to make sure you are ok with them and find a way to work out the things that you are not ok with, without compromising.
+Moving to a new flat/house in a new city in a new country means that both people start fresh and build their relationship and environment together.